trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retro.md

 > types of data in **unsummarized** form.
 Since everything is correlated
 > to traffic, you can drill in any direction from traffic patterns,
 > flows, alerts, URLs and Domains.
 You are always one step away from
-> pulling up raw packets relevant you where you are at in your analysis.
+> pulling up raw packets relevant to where you are at in your analysis.

 ### Introduction